mconlon17/simple-vivo-book/Locations.md

 ### How to use

 1. Add District of Columbia to your VIVO as a State or Province.
 Add to state_enum.txt
-1. Add Puerto Rico to your VIVO as a State of Province.
+1. Add Puerto Rico to your VIVO as a State or Province.
 Add to state_enum.txt
-1. Add the cities to your VIVO using an sv update as shown below: python sv.py -c sv_cities.cfg -s us_cities.txt -a update
+1. Add the cities to your VIVO using an sv update as shown `python sv.py -c sv_cities.cfg -s us_cities.txt -a update`
 1. Add the resulting RDF to VIVO
-1. To see your city data and manage it in the future, you can do an sv get python sv.py -c sv_cities.cfg -a get
+1. To see your city data and manage it in the future, you can do an sv get: ``python sv.py -c sv_cities.cfg -a get`